Hockey commentator Don Cherry fired for rant over immigrants

 Cherry has provided commentary following the first intermission of "Hockey Night in Canada" for more than three decades.

 Known for his outlandish suits, Cherry often mangled the names of foreign-born players over the years and occasionally weighed in with thoughts on politics.
+He has been a part of the Hockey Night broadcast since 1980.

-"Don is synonymous with hockey and has played an integral role in growing the game," Yabsley said "We would like to thank Don for his contributions to hockey and sports broadcasting in Canada."
+"Don is synonymous with hockey and has played an integral role in growing the game," Yabsley said.
+"We would like to thank Don for his contributions to hockey and sports broadcasting in Canada."

-Cherry has not apologized for his remarks.
-Longtime segment co-host Ron MacLean apologized Sunday evening.
+The National Hockey League said in a statement that Cherry's remarks were "offensive and contrary to the values we believe in."

+"Don Cherry made remarks that were hurtful, discriminatory, where flat-out wrong," MacLean said.
+"I owe you an apology too.
+That's the big thing I want to emphasize.
+I sat there, I did not catch it., I did not respond."

 MacLean didn't object to Cherry's remarks Saturday and gave Cherry a thumbs-up during the broadcast.

-"I know what I said and I meant it.
-Everybody in Canada should wear a poppy to honor our fallen soldiers," Cherry told the Toronto Sun newspaper in Monday.
-No explanation was provided for his "you people" comment.
+In his remarks, Cherry complained that in downtown Toronto "nobody wears a poppy" and in small cities they do.

 The Canadian Broadcasting Standards Council said it was so overloaded with complaints about the segment that it exceeded the organization's technical processing capacity.